 Would you like a solution?
 Because there is one.

-But I have to tell you, you may not gonna like it…at first.
+But I have to tell you, you’re not gonna like it…at first.

 Let’s start with an obvious example.
 Toddlers get kinda crazy when they’re over-tired, right?
 Everything gets over-blown, nothing makes them happy, they start to scream, and then cry, and the next thing you know, they’re throwing a full-blown temper-tantrum.
 Why?
 Because they’re exhausted.